“The Slow Death of Purposeless Walking” by Finlo Rohrer. BBC News Magazine 5/1/2014

 The BBC article caught my eye because I thought the title meant we would come to a slow death by too much purposeless walking, but, no, it is about our modern society where leisurely walking just for the fun of it is dying out.
 Pay attention to those tiny prepositions!

 The author attributes the decline of walking to increased city living where cars, bicycles, buses, and trains are all readily available, but I beg to differ.
 City folk are precisely the ones who do walk.
-In several instances, New York City strangers (who I found very friendly) assured me I could easily get to a destination over a mile away by walking.
+In several instances, New York City strangers (who I found very friendly) assured me I could easily get to a destination over a mile away by walking (and later, walk back).

 My wife comes from rural South Jersey, and once we were married I was surprised to find she was not used to walking anywhere.
 Distances in farm areas are too far to walk .
 They don’t have corner delis or local sub shops.
 Even friends’ homes are too far to walk.
 The first thought when going anywhere is to jump in a car.
 She did not dislike walking; walking just did not occur to her as an option, even when the destination was around the corner.

 She readily accepted the idea of walking around the block in the evenings, the purposeless walking whose passing the BBC author laments.
-Our cat would often tag along with us, but once we got halfway around, he would take a shortcut home by cutting through the yards.
+Our cat would often tag along with us, but once we got halfway around, he had had enough and would take a shortcut home by cutting through the yards.

 In the UK, May is National Walking Month, which is probably why the reporter was assigned to elaborate on the topic.
 There, a quarter of all journeys are made entirely on foot, but a mere 17% of trips are “just to walk,” including dog-walking.
 Mere 17%?
 Sounds pretty high to me, but the UK is a small country where walking is a tradition.